glowingkitty/OpenMates/server/api/create_endpoint/systemprompt_for_new_api_endpoint.md

         {
             "path": "fullpath/to/file_d",
             "action": "update_add",
-            "reference_snippet": "(existing code snippet to locate the insertion point.
-Make sure its unique in the file, to prevent wrong insertions.)", "position": "before",
+            "reference_snippet": "(existing code snippet to locate the insertion point)", "position": "before",
             "snippet_new": "(new code snippet to be added)" }